bluerobotics/BlueOS-docs/content/usage/getting-started/index.md

 ### Interface Access

-- By default you can access BlueOS via [blueos.local](http://blueos.local/)
+- By default you can access BlueOS via [blueos-avahi.local](http://blueos-avahi.local)
+- When BlueOS is connected via a wired connection, it is also possible to use [blueos.local](http://blueos.local/)
     - This applies if the BlueOS device is connected to via a direct ethernet connection, or [USB-OTG](#usb-otg)
     - On an ethernet connection you can also access BlueOS via its static IP address ([192.168.2.2](http://192.168.2.2/))
 - When BlueOS is connected to the same wifi network as your device you can also connect with it using [blueos-wifi.local](http://blueos-wifi.local/)